tokenspice/tokenspice/README-code-quality.md

 ## Remote

-[Codacy](https://www.codacy.com) is automatically run remotely for each commit of each PR.
+[Codacy](https://www.codacy.com) is automatically run _remotely_ for each commit of each PR.
 - **[Here's the Codacy TokenSPICE dashboard](https://app.codacy.com/gh/tokenspice/tokenspice/dashboard?branch=main)**, including links to tests.
-(You need special permissions.
-Ask Trent if you need them.)
+To access this, you need special permissions; ask Trent.

 ## Local

-To iterate quickly, run Codacy locally with [codacy-analysis-cli](https://github.com/codacy/codacy-analysis-cli).
+To iterate quickly, run Codacy _locally_ with [codacy-analysis-cli](https://github.com/codacy/codacy-analysis-cli).

 ### Local Install